Where in the world are major environmental changes?

 3. Distribute and have students read the Briefing.

 4. Divide the class into groups of 3–4 students.
 Each group should have a recorder/reporter.
 Explain to students that some environmental changes negatively affect a large proportion of Earth’s population, influence large areas of Earth, endure for a long time, and require the cooperation of many societies to solve or improve.
-If possible, have students explore the following web site on environmental change.
-See Link.
+If possible, have students explore the Earthshots website on environmental change.

 5. Distribute Log 1.
 Ask students to identify, list, and discuss issues that they believe are major environmental changes.
 Responses may include: global warming, ozone depletion, removal of rainforests, water pollution, air pollution, loss of land to city expansion, rapid population growth, and resource depletion.
 Ask students to consider the advantages and disadvantages of the environmental changes to human populations in the affected areas.
 Ask them to refine their lists by evaluating each major environmental change with respect to the following four traits: